D3DLO: Deep 3D LiDAR Odometry: Results

 Regarding the regularization using the cosine distance $L_{\textrm{cos\_dist}}$ (eq.~(\ref{eq:cos_dist})) no performance improvement was achieved which holds for all variations introduced in section \ref{subsec:reg}.
 This is in contrast to the findings in \cite{flownet3d_pp} where the cosine distance is successfully applied for the task of scene flow estimation.
 In this case, however, a translational vector for each point of the first point cloud instead of a rigid transformation is estimated which leads to different optimization problems.

 The best model with $n_n=8$ and point clouds with plane points as input was submitted to the KITTI Vision Benchmark Suite to be evaluated on the eleven sequences for which no ground truth is publicly available.
 The evaluation resulted in $E_t = 5.4\%$ and $E_r = 0.0154$ deg/m and is currently ranked 121/134.
-This is remarkable as our model consists of only 3.56\% of the number of parameters of DeepCLR \cite{deepclr_2020} which is currently ranked 118/134 with $E_t = 4.19\%$ and $E_r = 0.0087$ deg/m.
+This is remarkable as our model consists of only 3.56\% of the number of parameters of DeepCLR \cite{deepclr_2020} which is ranked 118/134 with $E_t = 4.19\%$ and $E_r = 0.0087$ deg/m (numbers as of the date of paper submission).